mjordan/claw_rest_ingester/README.md

 Go look at your Drupal content and enjoy.

-## Ingesting your own images
+## Ingesting your own objects

-You can load your own nodes and accompanying imamges as long as the nodes have the `islandora_image` content type and the images are either JPEGs, TIFFs, or JP2s.
+You can load your own nodes and accompanying media as long as the nodes have the Repository Item (`islandora_object`) content type.

 The directory that contains the data to be ingested is arranged like this: